Use Google Ads remarketing lists in Search Ads 360

 The following steps provide the general process for using Google Ads remarketing lists in Search Ads 360.
 For more detailed steps, see the other articles in this section.

-Sync the remarketing lists into Search Ads 360.
+If you created the remarketing list in Google Ads, sync the remarketing lists into Search Ads 360.

 If you've scheduled engine changes to sync on a regular basis, make sure to wait until the next sync occurs.
 You'll only see your Google Ads remarketing lists after they've been synced into Search Ads 360.